Frequently Asked Questions

 Acupuncture is a natural medicine that is assisting your body to make changes.
 This can be a sometimes gradual process.
 Some patients experience dramatic results with just one or two treatments but most see results build over several treatments.
 Some relief should be apparent immediately for acute conditions, or eight to ten treatments for more chronic conditions.
 In general, most people experience better energy and a feeling of well being after the very first treatment.

-More and more insurance companies are covering acupuncture.
-Please check with your private health insurance provider to find out if your policy covers acupuncture and how many visits you are allowed per year.
+More and more private health funds are covering acupuncture.
+Please check with your private health insurance provider to find out if your policy covers acupuncture and / or remedial massage.
+For more information about massage therapy, please see our massage information page.

 Acupuncture is also covered by Workers Compensation, though you need a referral from your GP to go ahead with a course of treatment.
 If you need help with this process please don't hesitate to contact us.